-Fast forward six years and I find myself in a similar situation, anxiously waiting for the unboxing of yet another pair of spectacles.
-This time, however, instead of allowing me to see individual leaves on a tree, they will let me see each leaves’ pigment.
-I learned that I was colorblind about three years earlier, more specifically that I have a red-green deficiency, and ever since I had suffered from the daily interrogation of “What color is this?” from my peers.
+Fast forward six years, and I find myself in a similar situation, anxiously awaiting the unboxing of another pair of spectacles.
+This time, however, instead of allowing me to see individual leaves on a tree, they will let me see each leaf’s pigment.
+I learned that I was colorblind about three years ago, more specifically that I have a red-green deficiency.
+Ever since, I had suffered daily interrogations of “What color is this?” from my peers.

-After many hours working at my local ice cream shop as well as being drooled on by the plethora of children I babysat, I had finally scrounged up enough money for the glasses.
-Eight business days later I took my unopened Enchroma box to the Gardens; a small museum surrounded by greenery and local flora.
-I sat on a stone bench covered in moss and surrounded by tall, fully-bloomed chrysanthemums.
-The aviator style frames were tinted red.
-I nervously stared down at a pair of glasses that could change my life indefinitely, though at the same time fearing that they would not work.
-I pushed all doubt aside, took a deep breath, closed my eyes once again, and slid them on.
+After many hours working at my local ice cream shop, as well as being drooled on by the plethora of children I babysat, I had finally earned enough for the glasses.
+Eight business days later I took my unopened Enchroma box to the Gardens, a small museum surrounded by lush flora.
+I sat on a stone bench covered in moss and surrounded by tall, blooming chrysanthemums.
+The aviator-style frames were tinted red.
+I nervously stared at the glasses that I hoped would change my life, at the same time fearing that they would not work.
+I pushed all doubt aside, took a deep breath, closed my eyes, and slid them on.